-STRI ENGTHS WEAKNESESSES can goods present in all the CARICOM es.
-0 Few services exporters not aware of opportunities in CARICOM markets. important agricultural and ial/manufacturing sectors.
-0 Low market share in most of the markets. with po actual s current can Republic export offer otential both to increase share in markets of cly exported products and lucts and services currently ported.
-0 Except for some countries, exports to most of CARICOM markets are not consistent in terms of value and permanence. ' 0 Few DR companies with interes ment authorities ted in promoting can exports in the websites or active participation in social media. ean region (Table Exporting Caribbean).
-0 Lack of experience in Caribbean business culture which limits Dominican exporters to have provide ell prepared as service er in sectors like capacity g for hotel and restaurant the proper approach to potential customers/importers. to e.g. o manago and ot as sional services with regard engineering, arquitechture, ement consultancy, legal her advisory services such energy and waste 0 Lack of cooperation between small and mediun entreprises (mostly family businesses) to become more competitive through cost reduction/economies of scale, crafts, yachtin ement; entertanment, arts, fashion items for tourists; g/sailing/motor boats maintenance. consolidation of cargo leading to fast response to demand in relation to extra-regional markets. agropro can agricultural and ocessed foods exported to demanding markets like 0 Trade statistics such as updated and disaggregated official export/import statistics, · · d Europe. exporters directory, are not 22. and delication readily available which results good shipping in difficulty to have a clear connec tions. picture of the export sector.
+STRENGTHS WEAKNESESSES 0 Dominican goods present in almost all the CARICOM countries.
+0 Few services exporters not aware of opportunities in CARICOM markets.
+0 DR has important agricultural and industrial/manufacturing sectors.
+0 Low market share in most of the markets.
+0 Dominican Republic export offer with potential both to increase actual share in markets of currently exported products and of products and services currently not exported.
+0 Except for some countries, exports to most of CARICOM markets are not consistent in terms of value and permanence.
+0 Few DR companies with 0 Government authorities interested in promoting Dominican exports in the websites or active participation in social media.
+Caribbean region (Table Exporting to the Caribbean).
+0 Lack of experience in Caribbean business culture which limits Dominican exporters to have 0 DR well prepared as service provider in sectors like capacity building for hotel and restaurant the proper approach to potential customers/importers. management and staff, professional services with regard to e.g. engineering, arquitechture, management consultancy, legal and other advisory services such as energy and waste management; entertanment, arts, crafts, fashion items for tourists; yachting/sailing/motor boats repair, maintenance.
+0 Lack of cooperation between small and mediun entreprises (mostly family businesses) to become more competitive through cost reduction/economies of scale, consolidation of cargo leading to fast response to demand in relation to extra-regional markets.
+0 Dominican agricultural and agroprocessed foods exported to highly demanding markets like USA and Europe.
+0 Trade statistics such as updated and disaggregated official export/import statistics, exporters directory, are not readily available which results 0 DR has good shipping connections. in difficulty to have a clear picture of the export sector.